The Truth About Your Eye Exam Costs

 It covers “ocular disease, trauma or injury; systemic diseases associated with significant ocular risk (e.g. diabetes); and medications associated with significant ocular risk.”

-In addition to covering the costs of routine eye exams up to $48.90, the BC provincial government will also cover new eyeglasses, up to the ministry’s maximum rate; new lenses, if your eye doctor confirms a change in your prescription; necessary repairs to lenses or frames; and a case for new glasses or lenses.
+In addition to covering the costs of routine eye exams up to $48.90, the BC provincial government will also cover new eyeglasses in conditions of hardship, (up to the ministry’s maximum rate; new lenses), if your eye doctor confirms a change in your prescription; necessary repairs to lenses or frames; and a case for new glasses or lenses.

-So, in theory, any really major problems that you might be experiencing with your eyes should fall under the remit of your health insurance.
+So, in theory, any real major problems that you might be experiencing with your eyes should fall under the remittance from of your public or private health insurance.